 The above highlights the need to consider multiple angles and perspectives.

-More focus is needed on developing technologies that are “environment friendly.”
+environment friendly.
 Advances in such technologies would have a profound impact on all manner of society.
 Yet, achieving sustainable development seems primarily a political task not a technological one, though technology may be one of the many factors that could play an important part in moving towards more sustainable development.
 Without the political will to overcome special interests, it will prove difficult and those without voices to be heard, such as the poor that make up the majority of the planet, would be impacted the most.

 The rest of the pages on this site’s section on sustainable development hopes to introduce some of these challenges and look at primarily the political aspects affecting the issue of sustainability.
 (Over time this section is expected to grow.)

 Back to top Where next?
 Link to this page from your site/blog Copy/paste the following HTML code to your page:

 <p>Anup Shah, <a href="https://www.globalissues.org/article/408/sustainable-development-introduction">Sustainable Development Introduction</a>, <cite>Global Issues</cite>, Updated: November 18, 2009</p>